hchiang-zuora/self-service/README.md

 # self-service

-Need to add GH_Token value before running the program.
+Need to add GH_Token value in app.py before running the program.